arthurmlima/cryptolmap/README.md

 ### _Xilinx_ Development Tools
 _Xilinx_ offers various enviroments for rapid SoC product deployment.
 In this project we have used  the _Vivado 2023.1_, _Vitis 2023.1_ and _Vitis HLS 2023.1_.

-_Vivado_ is the IDE responsible to configure the SoC including programmable logic synthesis (this includes the part of your program that is shipped in the FPGA and also AXI interface), basic ARM-Host setups, boards GPIOs, physical prototype constraints.
+_Vivado_ is the IDE responsible to configure the SoC including programmable logic synthesis (this includes the part of the program that is shipped in the FPGA and also the AXI interface), basic ARM-Host setups, boards GPIOs, physical prototype constraints.
 In other terms, _Vivado_ builds a platform.

 _Vitis HLS_ generates a programmable logic module for synthesis from C/C++ program. _Xilinx_ offers many libraries for synthesis _Vitis Libraries_.

-_Vitis_ is the IDE responsible to build the applications to run in the platform made in _Vivado_.
+_Vitis_ is the IDE responsible to build the applications to run on the platform made in _Vivado_.
 This is where the ARM-Host is programmed including everything in software.